prohor33/physics-projects/README.md

 physics-projects
 ================

-This projects connected with my studying at MIPT
+This projects connected with our studying at MIPT